 When you’re providing instruction through distance learning or hybrid learning, effectively using available technology can play a key role in supporting student progress.
 Digital tools can help you connect with students and keep them engaged, even when they aren’t in the physical classroom.
-So whether you’re new to blended learning and online instruction or you’re refining how you use digital tools, check out this tip sheet that’s full of ideas and strategies from other educators who’ve gone digital.
+So whether you’re new to blended learning and online instruction or you’re refining how you use digital tools, check out the tips below — and download the full tip sheet — full of ideas and strategies from other educators who’ve gone digital.

 Tips for effectively using digital tools to support distance and blended learning